sphinx-contrib/legacy/README.rst

 - hyphenator: client-side hyphenation of HTML using hyphenator_
 - imgur_: embed Imgur images, albums, and metadata in documents.
 - inlinesyntaxhighlight_: inline syntax highlighting
-- lassodomain: a domain for documenting Lasso_ source code
+- lassodomain_: a domain for documenting Lasso_ source code
 - libreoffice: an extension to include any drawing supported by LibreOffice (e.g. odg, vsd...).
 - lilypond: an extension inserting music scripts from Lilypond_ in PNG format.
 - makedomain_: a domain for `GNU Make`_